wader/inkmake/README.md

 On Mac OS X you only need to install Inkscape. inkmake is written in Ruby and should work with the default Ruby version included in Mac OS X.

-On Linux and BSD variants you need to install Inkscape and make sure they are in the shell `PATH`.
+On Linux and BSD variants you need to install Ruby and Inkscape and make sure they are in the shell `PATH`.

 On Windows you need to install [Ruby](http://rubyinstaller.org) and Inkscape.
 You probably also want to rename `inkmake` to `inkmake.rb` and associate `.rb` with Ruby.